-Verifiable Random Function (VRF)
+Verifiable Randomness Function (VRF)

 Undeniably random numbers in your smart contract